guptesanket/guptesanket.github.io/README.md

 and I think there is more.

-Also check out my collaborative software/programs/scripts here: [Diamgulles Git](http://git.diamuggles.com)
+Also check out my collaborative software/programs/scripts here: [Diamuggles Git](http://git.diamuggles.com)